 - Josh wanted to see historical things like underground stuff and caves.

-#2 Choose Rome activities wisely
+#2 Choose Rome Activities itinerary For Teenagers wisely

 - Sketching Rome Tour for Lucas.
 If your child or teen loves art, this is a must!
 Kelly takes them in a group around Rome to draw and watercolor.
 She provides gifts to each attendee with a sketchbook.
 Lucas was lucky to have her all to himself, and they even went inside a coffee shop to drink hot chocolate as they finished their sketch.